 Our team's primary form of communication is the productivity app, Slack.
 All members are asked to check Slack daily for important announcements and updates throughout the entire calendar year.
 We strongly recommend downloading the Slack app on your mobile device if possible.
-Slack may generally be accessed on school devices via the website.
+Slack may also be accessed through a web browser on a non-school device.